-A hub is very useful for connecting many computers, and overall is faster than a coaxial cable connection.
-Nevertheless, to connect two machines to one another, there is a way to avoid having to use a hub.
+A hub is very useful for connecting many computers and, overall, is faster than a coaxial cable connection.
+Nevertheless, to connect two machines, there is a way to avoid using a hub.

-It involves using a crossover cable (also called a cross cable), which has two wires that cross over one another.
-The recommended standard for this type of cable is TIA/EIA T568A for one of the ends, and TIA/EIA T568B for the other.
-This kind of cable can, of course, be purchased, but it is very easy to make on one's own.
+It involves using a crossover cable (also called a cross cable), with two wires crossing over one another.
+The recommended standard for this cable type is TIA/EIA T568A for one of the ends, and TIA/EIA T568B for the other.
+Of course, this kind of cable can be purchased, but it is very easy to make on one's own.